 12. Uncertainty

-When you’re at the helm of a business, there are no guarantees of success.
+Success is not guaranteed when you’re at the helm of a business.
 Market trends could shift, new competitors may emerge, or unforeseen events can disrupt even the most well-thought-out plans.

 This level of unpredictability requires a mindset that embraces flexibility and resilience, as entrepreneurs must be prepared to pivot strategies.